-Our curriculum is built through a thematic, topic-based approach which makes connections in skills and knowledge.
+Our curriculum is built through a thematic approach which makes connections in skills and knowledge.

-We link our topics to key texts that will enrich language and provide context to learning; our topics will be learning challenges based around a key question ‘the big question’ as a starting point e.g. ‘What was it like to be a child during WW2?’
+We link our learning to key texts that will enrich language and provide context to learning; our units are learning challenges based around an enquiry question as a starting point e.g. ‘What was it like to be a child during WW2?’
 We follow our lesson structure (see attached) making connections and spotting values through our History lessons.

-Creatively produced topic books give children a sense of pride in the presentation of their work.
+Creatively produced History books give children a sense of pride in the presentation of their work.